X2-CB Buoy-Mounted Data Logger

-The X2-CB is sealed in a watertight PVC enclosure mounted directly to the bottom of a NexSens CB-Series buoy's 316 stainless steel data well top plate.
+The X2-CB mounts directly to a CB-Series buoy data well.
 With (5) integrated sensor ports, a vent, an antenna port, and a communication/power port, the X2-CB provides ultimate flexibility and ease of access to all connections.

 Mount: CB-Series buoy data well plate